AMMercier/ExtendRandomVariables.jl/README.md

 - Allow for the maximum and minimum of two independent random variables to create a new random variable `Z=max(X,Y)`, `Z=min(X,Y)`
 - A plotting functions for the CDF and PDF of random variables

+This is still very much a work in progress.
+General optimizations and bug fixes are needed.

 ## Installation
 Both Distributions.jl and RandomVariables.jl must be installed and loaded to use ExtendRandomVariables.jl
 ```